buildbotics/buildbotics-ui/learn/Lessons/HersheyText_Lesson1/TPL_HersheyText_Tut1.md

 * Units will be in millimeters
 * The cutting feed rate will be .8 meters per minute.
 Note that the router may induce limitations that cause the cutting speed to be slower.
 If your router cuts faster, feel free to change this speed.
 This is what mine will do reliably.
 * The spindle will turn at 4000 rpm.
 Actually, mine is a fixed speed and is unaffected by this parameter.
 Nevertheless, it should be here for those of you with more sophisticated machines than mine and you can set it to a speed that you are comfortable with.
 * Tool 1 will be used.
-As a result, you will want to configure tool 1 in the Camotics simulator and the router controller.
-*

 ```
 units(METRIC);
 feed(800);